Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 Royal Portuguese Reading Room in Rio de Janeiro, Brazil, was built in 1837 and includes the biggest volumes and books of Portuguese literature outside their home country, Portugal.

-It houses almost 350,000 valuable items, stealing the hearts of every bookworm out there.
-However, this is not the only reason why bibliophiles admire this library this much.
+It houses almost 350,000 valuable items, stealing the hearts of every bookworm.
+However, this is not the only reason bibliophiles admire this library so much.
 With the beauty and splendour of its design, Time Magazine has chosen the library as the fourth most beautiful library in the world.

-The library’s most wonderful features are the dark-wooden bookshelves and ornamentation, the gold detailing of its three floors of bookcases, its magnificent chandelier, and the stained-glass ceiling.
+The library’s most beautiful features are the dark wooden bookshelves and ornamentation, the gold detailing of its three floors of bookcases, its magnificent chandelier, and the stained-glass ceiling.

 6. Mafra Palace Library

 The unique Mafra Palace Library is one of the most beautiful libraries in the world.
-The library is housed in Mafra, Portugal, dating back to 1755.
-The library’s decoration is suitable for its host, the luxurious National Palace of Mafra.
+It dates back to 1755 and is housed in Mafra, Portugal.
+The library’s decoration suits its host, the luxurious National Palace of Mafra.

-Other than the bizarre way of taking care of the books, visiting the Mafra Palace Library will take and wrap you with the magic of the past, so definitely include it in your bucket list of visiting the best libraries in the world.
+Other than the bizarre way of taking care of the books, visiting the Mafra Palace Library will fill you with the magic of the past, so definitely include it in your bucket list of visiting the best libraries in the world.

 7. The British Library

-The British Library is one of the greatest libraries worldwide and the national library of the United Kingdom, established in 1973.
-It is also considered a leading research site, and visitors can study or work there efficiently.
-As a legal deposit library, the library receives a copy of any published work in the United Kingdom.
+The British Library is one of the most excellent libraries worldwide and the national library of the United Kingdom, established in 1973.
+It is also considered a leading research site; visitors can study or work there efficiently.
+The library receives a copy of any published work in the United Kingdom as a legal deposit library.

-The library houses almost 170 million different items, including almost 14 million books.
-The library collection is diverse, including books, magazines, newspapers, audio materials, and manuscripts—some of which date back to 2000 BC.
+The library houses almost 170 million items, including 14 million books.
+The library collection includes books, magazines, newspapers, audio materials, and manuscripts—some of which date back to 2000 BC.

-Visitors, mainly students and researchers, can use the library collection as long as they need it.
+Visitors, mainly students and researchers, can use the library collection as long as needed.
 It’s open to everyone who has a real need for its materials.
-The library also provides digital and online materials through its online gallery; you can freely access thousands of collections with one click wherever you’re based.
+The library also provides digital and online materials through its gallery; you can freely access thousands of collections with one click wherever you’re based.

 8. The Library of Congress

 The Library of Congress is located in Washington, United States.
-The library, founded in 1800, is considered the national library of the United States and the oldest federal cultural institution in the country.
-It is housed in 3 buildings and is a huge research and cultural centre, attracting even non-bibliophiles.
-In terms of the number of items, the huge Library of Congress is considered the world’s largest library, with 173 million items, ranging from books, manuscripts, and maps to audio materials.
+Founded in 1800, it is considered the national library of the United States and the oldest federal cultural institution in the country.
+It is housed in three buildings and is a huge research and cultural centre, attracting even non-bibliophiles.
+In terms of the number of items, the Library of Congress is considered the world’s largest library, with 173 million items ranging from books, manuscripts, and maps to audio materials.

 Don’t worry if you’re not an English-language speaker; the library proudly has materials in 470 languages.
 Additionally, the Library of Congress also provides some materials in Braille.